smit1998/Dungeon-Hero/README.md

 * Expanded on acceptance criteria for US4 and US5

 **Smit**
+* Discussed acceptance criteria for epic 2 user stories
+* Completed all the acceptance creteria for epic 2
-* Wrote user stories for epic 3
+* Researched for acceptance criteria for epic 3 user stories
-* Wrote acceptance criteria for epic 2 and epic 3.
+* Completed all the acceptance criteria for epic 3.

 **Everyone**
 * Review each others user stories